rifansetiawan/FoodMarket/README.md

-I participated for all features inside the applications , and I also created all important notes of creating the Apps from Scratch by myself, because learning from the material / turoial is not easy to re-learn.
+I participated for all features inside the applications , and I also created all important notes to create the Apps from Scratch by myself.

 notes : [clickhere](https://github.com/rifansetiawan/FoodMarket/tree/master/notes)